-As a destination for theater, fine arts, film, music and technology the innovative venue is redefining immersive experience.
-Visitors are strategically stimulated by color, sound, space and emotion upon exploring ARTECHOUSE.
-It is more than just what you’d see in your everyday themed room exhibit.
-The combined use of cutting edge technology and science exposes visitors to something new and exciting, making each visit to their NYC location unforgettable.
+As a destination for theater, fine arts, film, music, and technology, ARTECHOUSE is an innovative powerhouse redefining immersive experiences.
+Their latest exhibit, Submerge raises the bar on art installations as visitors are strategically stimulated by color, sound, space, and emotion.
+It is more than a run-of-the-mill-themed room.
+The combined use of cutting-edge technology and science exposes visitors to something new and exciting, making each visit to their NYC location unforgettable.

-As the Pantone 2020 Color of the Year, Classic Blue takes us places unfamiliar while splashed across the installation in ways you couldn’t imagine otherwise.
-Those who visit should be prepared to lose themselves in the sights, sounds, and feelings of the color that is credited to revitalize the spirit, mimic refuge and release you in an endlessness similar to the sky or ocean.
+Classic Blue is splashed across the installation, meant to swallow viewers in the sights, sounds, and feelings, is rumored to revitalize the spirit, mimic refuge, and release those participating in an endlessness similar to the sky or ocean.

 When viewing the exhibit, it is clear that its conception surpassed the borders of a canvas or minimal circumstances so much so, it begins to play with your own perception of the limit of color.
-Submerge is an experience you surrender to and participate in as a viewer.
+Submerge, is an experience you surrender to and participate in as a viewer.
 According to Sandro, ARTECHOUSE attempts to “connect audiences to art in an entirely new way, stimulating minds, emotions, and imagination through multiple touch points.
-Just as musicians use the notes to evoke feelings, we as artist use color to affect the psyche and elicit powerful emotions.”

 Now that time may have passed but looking forward, you have an opportunity to visit Submerge and rethink color as you know it under the guidance of ARTECHOUSE during the multi-sensory, multi-media experience they designed just for you.